halvards/vagrant-vm/maptiles-centos64/README.md

 sudo cp /vagrant/http.conf /etc/httpd/conf
 ```

+## Access the webserver to see tiles etc

+Check out mod_tiles stats on your host at http://localhost:8192/mod_tile
-Hit the site on your host at `http://localhost:8192/osm_tiles/0/0/0.png`
+Check out tiles on your host at http://localhost:8192/osm_tiles/0/0/0.png

 ## Links